Stuycs-K/final-project-8-fangl-lia/WORKLOG.md

 Wrote a preliminary pot() method.
 It is not complete, because the ball does not disappear and slide onto the rack, and the WhiteBall does not have special pot() rules.

+### 05-28
+Started the CueStick class today.
+Appearance and rotation about the WhiteBall was achieved, as were disappearance with movement.
+This has to be updated later, however, with the custom WhiteBall pot rule and more balls.
+Will add a gamestate variable later to synchronize the game.